TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/README.md

 <br>C:\Users\pico\Downloads\pico-examples> cd build
 <br>C:\Users\pico\Downloads\pico-examples\build> cmake -G "NMake Makefiles" ..
 <br>C:\Users\pico\Downloads\pico-examples\build> nmake
+<br>This will create the build directory and build all the examples projects.
+This will produce ELF, bin, and uf2 targets, you can find these in the newly created build directories.
+Delete or move the entire build folder somewhere else for the next step which will use VSCode to build these directories.

 8. Again open a Developer Command Prompt Window (Visual Studio Shell) - run it as administrator.
 <br>Then move to the root c:\ and start VSCode from the shell with "code": i.e. type "cd C:\\" and then "code".